 Discussions around rubrics are not new.
 Over the past few years, the pedagogy of rubrics has enjoyed acclaim and notoriety in equal measure.
-This paper by Sadler (2009) is cogent in its criticism and clear in its warning to higher education assessment designers, and most definitely provides a case for using comparative judgement as a marking/grading approach.
+A paper by Sadler (2009) is cogent in its criticism and clear in its warning to higher education assessment designers, and most definitely provides a case for using comparative judgement as a marking/grading approach.
 Advocates of comparative judgement suggest that marking has increased reliability because ‘people are far more reliable when comparing one thing with another than when making absolute judgements (Jones and Alcock’s (2012))

 But in this post, I argue that having higher education academics design rubrics has other benefits that potentially outweigh the reliability issues that plague outcome assessment.
 There are two of particular note: